CLSherrod/clsherrod.github.io/_drafts/edit/2023-11-01-ai-assistant.md

 I can record an audio and have it ready to ship in a couple of minutes.
 I’ve learned to pause when I’m unsure what to say next and the AI will just remove that section.

 We use it exclusively now.

+## Authenticity in My Writing

+But the real purpose of this page is to let you know that nothing claiming to be written by me is written by artificial intelligence.

 ## Embracing the Future: AI and You
 In conclusion, while AI is a powerful tool, it is just that—a tool.
 It can’t replicate the unique perspective or emotional depth a human creator brings to the table.
 Instead of viewing AI as a threat, consider it a sidekick.
 Embrace its capabilities, understand its limitations, and integrate it where it makes sense.